appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### message `String` `Optional`
     <dd>
-      A descriptive message associated with the request, providing additional context for users.
+      A descriptive message associated with the request, providing more context for users.
 For example, when creating a refund request, you might include a message like "Refund request raised by User 1".
     </dd>

 #### resolutions `String[]`
     <dd>
     Represents the possible actions a user can take on the request.
-The resolution is passed to the [Resolve requests](/workflows/reference/workflow-queries#resolve-requests) workflow query to apply the selected resolution.
+The applicable resolution passed to the [Resolve requests](/workflows/reference/workflow-queries#resolve-requests) workflow query to apply the selected resolution.
 For example, `['Approve', 'Reject']`.
     </dd>

 #### metadata `JSON` `Optional `